 Skip to content

-This research project aimed to evaluate the effect of employing Indigenous Health Workers in remote community health care services.
+This research project aimed to evaluate the effect of employing Aboriginal and/or Torres Strait Islander Health Workers in remote community health care services.
 In particular the project aimed to evaluate:

-The project was a three year follow-up study that involved 137 Indigenous people from seven remote community health centres in the Northern Territory.
+The project was a three year follow-up study that involved 137 Aboriginal and/or Torres Strait Islander people from seven remote community health centres in the Northern Territory.

-The project concluded that employment of Indigenous Health Workers is independently associated with improved diabetes care in remote communities.
-The project also highlighted that Indigenous Health Workers have potentially important roles to play in chronic illness care, but these roles need to be more clearly defined.
+The project concluded that employment of Aboriginal and/or Torres Strait Islander Health Workers is independently associated with improved diabetes care in remote communities.
+The project also highlighted that Aboriginal and/or Torres Strait Islander Health Workers have potentially important roles to play in chronic illness care, but these roles need to be more clearly defined.

 Abstract adapted from the Lowitja Institute